-Hessam Dehghani is the incoming Assistant Professor of Teaching, Persian Language and Culture.
+Hessam Dehghani is an Assistant Professor of Teaching, Persian Language and Culture.

 Born and raised in Iran, he has always been fascinated with Iranian languages and Literature and their constitutive role in forming the Persianate identity.
 He conducted his master’s thesis on the study of some of the Iranian dialects at Tehran University in Iran.
 Seeking a theoretical basis for the study of language and literature, he did his Ph.D. at Allameh Tabatabai University in Iran in linguistics.
 His dissertation examines structuralism, hermeneutics, and deconstruction as possible approaches to understanding the relationship between literature and its readers.

 This intellectual journey brought him first to University College Dublin in 2010 for his first post-doctorate in hermeneutics and deconstruction and later for a second Ph.D. at Boston College Philosophy Department.
 For his second dissertation, he focused on the philosophical and Islamic aspects of Persianate culture, particularly in the works of 12th-century Persian jurist and mystic Abu Hāmid Ghazālī.
 Upon graduation, in 2019 he pursued the study of Islamic mystic literature as a Post-doctoral fellow at Harvard Divinity School.